Saturn Return in Taurus: What It Means & How to Navigate It

 The second return (ages 56 to 60) tends to focus on legacy and stewardship.
 What have you built?
 What will outlast you?
 People experiencing a second Taurus return often revisit estate planning, downsize deliberately, or redirect accumulated resources toward purposes that feel meaningful rather than merely secure.
 The stubbornness that can plague Taurus Saturn in younger years often transforms into steadfast commitment at this stage, as the native learns to distinguish between clinging and protecting.

-Start with a thorough, honest audit of your material life.
+Start, at either return but especially the first, with a thorough and honest audit of your material life.
 List what you own, what you owe, and what you spend.
-Saturn in Taurus rewards transparency about finances: the people who struggle most during this transit are those who avoid looking at the numbers.
-Build a budget that reflects your priorities, not your appetites.
-This is also an excellent time to invest in skills or assets that appreciate over time, because Taurus Saturn respects the slow accumulation of genuine value.
+Saturn in Taurus rewards transparency about finances; the people who struggle most during this transit are those who avoid looking at the numbers.
+Build a budget that reflects your priorities rather than your appetites.
+Invest in skills or assets that appreciate over time, because Taurus Saturn respects the slow accumulation of genuine value.

 See Your Full Saturn Timeline